mkudija/mkudija.github.io/reading/notes/2019-03-10-Lead Yourself First.md

 ## Introduction (Jim Collins)
 - Solitude provides leaders with *clarity*, *creativity*, *emotional balance*, and *moral courage*
-- disciplined time for relection leads to disciplined thought, which leads to disciplined action
+- disciplined time for reflection leads to disciplined thought, which leads to disciplined action
-- get away to make descisions:
+- get away to make decisions:
   - Churchill at Chartwell laying bricks
   - Gates on his "think week"
   - Buffett: "inactivity can be a very intelligent behavior" (xv)
 - 2 key practices:
   - systematically build solitude into your life ("white space")
   - seize unexpected opportunities for solitude (waiting in line)
-- what makes leaders great is a "paradoxical combination of humility and will in service to a cause bigger tha nthe personal ambitions of that leader" (xvi)
+- what makes leaders great is a "paradoxical combination of humility and will in service to a cause bigger than the personal ambitions of that leader" (xvi)

 ## Introduction